 e.
 Denial of Fair Public Trial

-The constitution and law provide for an independent judiciary, and the government generally respected judicial independence in practice.
+The constitution and law provide for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

 There were no government restrictions on academic freedom or cultural events.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

 c.
 Freedom of Religion

-The constitution and law provide for freedom of religion, and the government generally respected this right in practice.

-The constitution and law provide for freedom of movement within the country, foreign travel, emigration, and repatriation, and the government generally respected these rights in practice.
+The constitution and law provide for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.

-The government cooperated with the Office of the UN High Commissioner for Refugees and other humanitarian organizations in providing protection and assistance to refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.
+The government cooperated with the Office of the UN High Commissioner for Refugees and other humanitarian organizations in providing protection and assistance to refugees, asylum seekers, stateless persons, or other persons of concern.

-The country is a party to the 1951 Convention relating to the Status of Refugees and the 1967 Protocol relating to the Status pf Refugees.
-Its laws provide for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
+Access to Asylum: The law provides for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.

-The constitution and law provide citizens the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections based on universal suffrage.
+The constitution and law provide citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation